kaaengine/kaa/docs/reference/input.rst

 .. attribute:: KeyboardEvent.key

-    Returns the key this event is referring to, as :class:`KeyCode` enum value.
+    Returns the key this event is referring to, as :class:`Keycode` enum value.

 .. attribute:: KeyboardEvent.is_key_down